 - Discretionary Award - Students and pupils who might struggle to meet the cost of their studies at school or college.
 The criteria for these awards is at the discretion of schools and colleges who must set out student eligibility for the

 - Vulnerable Groups Award - Students and pupils who fall into one of several catogories of 'vulnerable groups' who have an entitlement to support from the Bursary

 Institutions are notified of their discretionary allocation of the Bursary Fund in the Allocation Statement issued each March by the Education Funding Agency (EFA) and this money will be paid to the institution on the same basis as their other EFA funding.

-Further information and guidance for schools and colleges on how to adminster the Bursary Fund is availlable.
+Further information and guidance on how to claim the Bursary Fund is availlable.